 The group posted a video claiming that Israel’s London embassy would be attacked with drones carrying dangerous substances.
 Police said the embassy was not attacked.
 Kensington Gardens park was shut Friday as officers examined discarded items, including two jars containing powder.
 Nothing harmful was found in the examined materials.

 Several people ranging in age from teenagers to people in their 40s have been arrested and charged in connection with the incidents.
 Metropolitan Police Deputy Commissioner Matt Jukes warned that further arrests would follow.
-“Let’s be really clear — it’s a mug’s game,” he said.
-“That’s what people who are now serving long prison sentences have found out, and the same fate awaits those responsible for these recent crimes.”
+Jukes warned that those responsible would face serious consequences.
+He noted that previous offenders faced lengthy prison sentences for similar crimes.

 Broader pattern of Iran-backed proxy operations